Kelsey’s Stage 2A Hodgkin’s Lymphoma Story

 It is single-handedly the most important thing that’s ever happened in my entire life.
 Good and bad but mostly good, honestly, in terms of what I’m doing with my life now.

-Thank you to Seagen for its support of our patient education program!
 The Patient Story retains full editorial control over all content.
 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 - ABVD chemotherapy

 - Side effects from chemotherapy